GeorgeWu1204/Configurable-Processor-Design-Platform-and-Dataset/README.md

 # Configurable-Processor-Design-Platform-and-Dataset

-This repositry contains the design framework and dataset for configurable RISC-V processors.
+This repositry contains the design framework for configurable RISC-V soft processors.

-- The dataset is able to automatically collect the benchmark performance, power and resource utilisation for the selected combinations of the RISC-V processors.
-- The dataset records the results obtained by the platform.

 ## Supported RISC-V processors

 - Berkley Out of Order Machine (BOOM)
 - RocketChip
-- Ibex
-- Scarv
+- EL2 VeeR

 ## Supported Functionality

-### Design Framework
+### Algorithm

 - A design framework based on Bayesian Optimisation that can automatically explore the design space of the customised processor.

 ### Dataset

+- The dataset is able to automatically collect the benchmark performance, power and resource utilisation for the selected combinations of the RISC-V processors.
+- The dataset records the results obtained by the platform.
 - An interface that allows easy access to the dataset via scripts or Python.
 It supports various combinations and numbers of parameters as input to query the dataset.
 - The dataset can automatically detect whether the parameters meet the specified constraints, both inherent constraints and conditional constraints among the parameters.
 - The dataset can consider the target fpga device and therefore is able to tell whether the customised processor can be implemented on the target device.